HEALTHCARE COST & UTILIZATION PROJECT

 • How is the KID different from the NIS?

 The KID is based on a stratified, random sample of pediatric discharges (patients younger than 21 years of age) from the SID.
-Ten percent of normal newborns and 80 percent of other pediatric discharges (age 20 years or younger at admission) from 4,000 U.S. community hospitals (defined as short-term, non-Federal, general and specialty hospitals, excluding hospital units of other institutions), excluding rehabilitation hospitals.
+Ten percent of normal newborns (uncomplicated births) and 80 percent of other pediatric discharges (age 20 years or younger at admission) from 4,000 U.S. community hospitals (defined as short-term, non-Federal, general and specialty hospitals, excluding hospital units of other institutions), excluding rehabilitation hospitals.
 A large sample size enables analyses of rare conditions (e.g., congenital anomalies) as well as uncommon treatments (e.g., cardiac surgery).

 The NIS does not oversample complicated newborns and other (nonnewborn) pediatric discharges.
-The NIS, beginning data year 2012, is a sample of discharges from all hospitals participating in HCUP.
+The NIS, beginning data year 2012, is a sample of discharges of all ages from all hospitals participating in HCUP.
 The NIS was redesigned in 2012 to improve national estimates; the previous NIS contained all discharge records from a sample of hospitals participating in HCUP.

 Return to Contents